• Skip to primary navigation

 • Divide batter evenly among the 6 wells of a donut pan by piping into the wells with the piping bag.
 Bake for 10-12 minutes or until toothpick inserted into donut comes out clean.
 Allow to cool in pan for 5 minutes before transferring donuts onto a cooling rack to cool completely.

-• To make the frosting, sift powdered sugar into a mixing bowl.
+• To make the maple glaze, sift powdered sugar into a mixing bowl.
 Whisk in maple syrup, 1 tablespoon of the milk, and salt.
 Stir and add more soy milk 1/2 teaspoon at a time until thin enough to spoon over donuts.
 You want a thick frosting for dipping the donuts.

 • Spoon glaze over donuts and allow to set, about 15 minutes.
 Sprinkle with additional cinnamon if desired.